 This should only affect Linux users for now.
 You must have Cemuhook installed and correctly hooked into Cemu and have the

 Use Cemuhook H264 option enabled.
 If you do not know how to do this, visit the #Linux channel on the Cemu Discord server for assistance.
-This should no longer be required after Cemu’s H264 support is updated / after Linux gets a native Cemu build.
+This should no longer be required after Cemu’s H264 support is updated / after Cemu gets a native Linux build.

 If you are also getting this behavior on Windows, try using

-Use Cemuhook H264 or otherwise request assistance on our Discord Server.
+Use Cemuhook H264 instead.
+Otherwise you may request assistance on our Discord Server.

-Other miscellaneous issues with Breath of the Wild
+Other miscellaneous issues with any game on Cemu

 Emulation isn’t a perfect science and new or old problems can surface, or ones that don’t match other descriptions.
-If you do encounter something that isn’t listed here, check the full Cemu Wiki listing of issues for Breath of the Wild
+If you do encounter something that isn’t listed here, check the Game Compatibility List as each game has its own wiki entry.

-If what you’re having problems with is not listed there, please make sure that your GPU supports Vulkan 1.1 or OpenGL 4.5; if it doesn’t you will not have full support which will result in a multitude of game-breaking bugs.
+If what you’re having problems with is not listed there, please make sure that your GPU supports Vulkan 1.1 or OpenGL 4.5; if it doesn’t you will not have full support, which will result in a multitude of game-breaking bugs that you cannot fix.

 If you do have confirmed support, the safest bet is to:

-Disable all 3rd party mods and test the result; many mods cause problems.
+- Disable all 3rd-party game mods and test the result; many mods cause problems.

-Disable all graphicPacks except for FPS++ and then see if the issue stops.
+- Disable all graphicPacks (excluding FPS++) and then see if the issue stops.

 You may always visit us on our Discord to see if we can figure out the problem together.